teaching-genomics/pavia2024/DAY1/README.md

 ## Alignment
-now let's download some short reads to align to the reference genome we just downloaded:
+Now let's download some short reads to align to the reference genome we just downloaded The idea is that everyone should pick a different sample
 ```
 fasterq-dump SRR10428014
 ```